-The Coalition has suspended operations for the time being as our Executive Director prepares a book on the epidemic of denial of care that’s been triggered by reckless diagnosis of psychiatric causes.
+The Coalition has suspended operations for the time being as our Executive Director prepares a book on the problem of recklessness in diagnosis of “it’s all in your head”.

 Click here to see the Coalition’s letter to the Danish Minister of Health, listing ten rights violations in the case of Karina Hansen.

 (Click here to read a text only version for your Blackberry.)

 “Denial of Care” is the practice of mistakenly denying medical care to patients who need it through reckless diagnosis of “Somatoform Disorder” (or any other version of “it’s all in your head”).
 Often Denial of Care occurs when doctors assume medically unexplained symptoms must have psychiatric causes.

 Every single time someone receives this kind of diagnosis in error someone in need of medical care suffers without it.
 That outcome is so drastically contrary to the basic goals of medicine that somatoform diagnosis deserves the utmost care and attention from every physician, and from the medical community as a whole.

 Current standards fall so far short that they threaten every patient, even to the point of threatening lives: tens of millions of patients are harmed by denial of care around the world each and every day.